drupalprojects/focal_point/README.md

 ### Setting up image fields

 Install the module as usual.
-On the "Manage Form Display" page (e.g. admin/structure/types/manage/article/form-display) choose the Image (focal point) widget for your image field.
+On the "Manage Form Display" page (e.g. admin/structure/types/manage/article/form-display) choose the "Image (Focal Point)" widget for your image field.

 ### Setting the focal point for an image